 In March 2021, the Kind parties filed motions to modify the preliminary injunction order or, alternatively, for direction from the Court based on Kind's claim to have terminated the MSA.
-The Company has opposed both motions and has filed a petition for civil contempt against the Kind parties for interfering with the Company's management of Kind.
-The motions and petition are pending, and the preliminary injunction remains in effect.
+In September 2021, the court denied the motion to modify the preliminary injunction and granted, in part, the motion for direction, but only with respect to Kind's request to pay litigation costs.
+The preliminary injunction remains in full effect, and the Company has filed a petition for civil contempt against the Kind parties for interfering with the Company's management of Kind.
+The contempt petition is currently pending.